browniefed/react-simple-swipe/README.md

 ## Next / Back Buttons

-Because it's controlled the next/back buttons be implemented by you!
+Because it's controlled the next/back buttons can  be implemented by you however you want.

-Instant changes can be done by just setting `index`, or animated transitions you set `index` and `transitionTime` together.
+Instant changes can be done by just setting `index`, or animated transitions can be created by setting `index` and `transitionTime` together.

 ```js
 const back = state => ({